A short overview

 The old clock has the same position of the clock hands for the times given by 00:00 (midnight) and 12:00 (noon).
 I use the 24-hour time notation for the old time units.

 The French tried the decimal clock on 1793 during the French Revolution.
 See the values of this decimal clock:

 1 min = 100 s

-But they had not any success.
-Maybe the decimal hour was a too big unit!
-I have to try by the values:
+The decimal time units above had not any success.
+But the decimal time units are still a big idea!
+Maybe the so-called "decimal hour" was a too big unit!
+I have to try my decimal clock design by the values:

 1 day = 100 p (100% of a day)